sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 <img src="img/premiereB9.jpg">

 For this reason, a preferred workflow for Premiere is an offline edit.
-This involves the shots from set dailies being written out from a program like Davinci Resolve as display-encoded proxy media with the look baked into them, and for these to be sent to (offline) editorial.
+This involves the shots from set dailies being written out from a program like DaVinci Resolve as display-encoded proxy media with the look baked into them, and for these to be sent to (offline) editorial.
 Typically this would be Prores or DNxHD files in Rec709 color space, which is the standard for broadcast HDTV.
 Editorial works with these proxy files, allowing everyone to view the files as they were intended to look in editorial, which of course is important for editorial as the color affects the emotional mood of the film.
 Friends don't let friends view their camera footage in log!
 Later in the conform these proxy files are swapped out for the camera RAW files as well as the EXR files from VFX for finalling.
 This workflow is shown in the diagram below.
 The advantage of this workflow is that it preserves the image integrity of the master, while allowing filmmakers to view their movie as they intend for it to look throughout every stage of the filmmaking process.

 <p align="center">
 <img src="img/pipeline.jpg">